MSwarles/Project-Showcase/Game-Project/readme.md

 ## Game-Project
-An independently made game project, created using C#.
+An independently made / self-developed 2D platforming game project; created using C# and the XNA/Monogame framework.
 ### /AnimationEditor
 Contains the animation editor, used for creating animations to be used within the game.
 ### /MapEditor